AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

 // / GraphMap: asd

+#kristoffer[Another added benefit of using a singular owning factorgraph structure is that is both feasible and more straightforward to extend the implementation to work with separate hosts, running with their own factorgraph.
+See discussion for more in depth discussion about the what would have to change to realize a real life implementation.]

 Too summarize memory consumption should not be a limiting factor of simulating the system.

 Not too many nodes in the graph, so we did not spend time benchmarking the various backing memory models.